Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 Configure the Adyen&trade; connection after you have created it.
 In the *Payments* connection settings, you can enter the event codes that are to be ignored.
 Alternatively, you can select the unwanted event codes in the Adyen&trade; webhook settings.

 The Adyen&trade; API has two endpoints, one for a synchronous and one for an asynchronous processing.
-If you decide for asynchronous processing, what is recommended, you can configure the number of workers to process messages in asynchronous processing.
+If you decide for asynchronous processing, what is recommended, you can configure the number of workers to be used.
 For detailed information, see [Define synchronous or asynchronous processing](./01_ManageAdyenSettings.md#define-synchronous-or-asynchronous-processing).

 #### Prerequisites